sumotoy/RA8875/README.md

 Current beta has a optional Teensy instance that can use alternative SPI pinouts, this let you use Audio Board from PJRC that uses the classic SPI pinouts for RX and SD cs.
 You can test it with Spectrum Analyzer example that uses the Audio Board with a RA8875 TFT screen and thanks to the hardware accelleration of this chip and the use of onchip screen buffer it let you have large screen with touch capabilities with high-end audio manipulation. see wiky:<br>
 https://github.com/sumotoy/RA8875/wiki/Teensy-3.1---Working-with-PJRC-Audio-Board-with-SD-card-and-RA8875

+#### Disclaim
+First, I'm not affiliated or related to any vendor!
+I've buy all displays and accessories online as everyone else and received 1 in donation<br>
+I'm not responsable to any damage or money loss or problem caused by this library, this is an open source project licensed under GNU General Public License v3.0 so I accept all the GNU rules and you should follow too but for commercial products please it's mandatory you contact me first.
+This library it's only for civil applications, I do not allow to use for any military purposes of any kind <br>

 #### Licensing